What Are 'Anti-Deficiency' Laws?

 In general, anti-deficiency state laws only apply to a borrower's primary house, not second homes or vacation property.
 Anti-deficiency laws typically do not protect second mortgages or home equity lines of credit.
 Also, there is no protection when the property isn't used as the purchaser's primary residence.

 How Anti-Deficiency Laws Work

-Under anti-deficiency laws, if the mortgage is for the purchase of a dwelling occupied by the purchaser, the purchaser will not be held responsible for any deficiency.
-The lender can only recover the property and the proceeds of a subsequent sale.
-The purchaser does not pay any deficit between the sale proceeds and the outstanding loan balance.
-This allows the purchaser to walk away from a property without owing a deficiency judgment amount.
-In states where deficiency claims are allowed, a bankruptcy filing will typically wipe out such debts.
+Under anti-deficiency laws, a lender can only recover the property and the proceeds of a later sale.
+In other words, the borrower does not pay any deficit between the sale proceeds and the outstanding loan balance.
+This allows the borrower to walk away from a property without owing a deficiency judgment.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help